Octuple-precision floating-point format

 In computing, octuple precision is a binary floating-point-based computer number format that occupies 32 bytes (256 bits) in computer memory.
 This 256-bit octuple precision is for applications requiring results in higher than quadruple precision.

-The range greatly exceeds what is needed to describe all known physical limitations within the observable universe or precisions better than Planck units.
+The range greatly exceeds what is needed to describe the size of the observable universe, precise to the Planck length.
+However, some problems in experimental mathematics do require octuple (or higher) precision.

 IEEE 754 octuple-precision binary floating-point format: binary256

 In its 2008 revision, the IEEE 754 standard specifies a binary256 format among the interchange formats (it is not a basic format), as having: